-But a different line of evidence comes in the form of ongoing mutations in the human gene pool.
-Most random genetic changes are neutral, and some are harmful, but a few turn out to be positive improvements.
+Most random genetic changes caused by evolution are neutral, and some are harmful, but a few turn out to be positive improvements.
 These beneficial mutations are the raw material that may, in time, be taken up by natural selection and spread through the population.
 In this post, I'll list some examples of beneficial mutations that are known to exist in human beings.

 Heart disease is one of the scourges of industrialized countries.
 It's the legacy of an evolutionary past which programmed us to crave energy-dense fats, once a rare and valuable source of calories, now a source of clogged arteries.
 But there's evidence that evolution has the potential to deal with it.